fossxo/fossxo-gdd/source/gui.rst

 Menus
 =====
 The Tic Tac Toe menus allow players to select the various game modes and to customize the game.
-The :numref:`uml-screen-flowchart` provides details on how the menus connect.
+The :ref:`ref-ui-screen-flowchart` provides details on how the menus and views connect.

 Each menu is described in the following sections.